Antisemitism in Christianity: Recent studies of antisemitism in the New Testament

-Jewish deicide is the belief that the Jews as a people will always be collectively responsible for the killing of Jesus, even through the successive generations following his death, also known as the blood curse.
-A Biblical justification for the charge of Jewish deicide is derived from Matthew 27:24–25, where a crowd of Jewish people told Pilate that they and their children would be responsible for Jesus' death.
-The Catholic Church has repudiated this teaching, as well as several other Christian denominations.
-Most members of the Church of Jesus Christ of Latter-day Saints accept the Jewish deicide.

 Church Fathers

 After Paul's death, Christianity emerged as a separate religion, and Pauline Christianity emerged as the dominant form of Christianity, especially after Paul, James and the other apostles agreed on a compromise set of requirements.
-Some Christians continued to adhere to aspects of Jewish law, but they were few in number and often considered heretics by the Church.
-One example is the Ebionites, who seems to have denied the virgin birth of Jesus, the physical Resurrection of Jesus, and most of the books that were later canonized as the New Testament.
-For example, the Ethiopian Orthodox still continue Old Testament practices such as the Sabbath.
+Some Christians continued to adhere to aspects of Jewish law, but they were few and often considered heretics by the Church.
+One example is the Ebionites, who seemed to have denied the virgin birth of Jesus, the physical Resurrection of Jesus, and most of the books that were later canonized as the New Testament.
+For example, the Ethiopian Orthodox continue Old Testament practices such as the Sabbath.
 As late as the 4th century Church Father John Chrysostom complained that some Christians were still attending Jewish synagogues.
+The Church Fathers identified Jews and Judaism with heresy and declared the people of Israel to be extra Deum ('outside of God').

+Peter of Antioch

+Peter of Antioch referred to Christians that refused to venerate religious images as having "Jewish minds".